 Of course, some of us might be lucky enough to live in cities that are considered vegan-friendly.
 Unfortunately, this isn’t always the case.

-Many of us will find ourselves somewhere that isn’t necessarily known to be vegan-friendly.
-Maybe it’s where your friends want to eat or maybe all there is when traveling.
+Many of us will find ourselves somewhere that isn’t necessarily known for vegan food.
+Maybe it’s where your friends want to eat or maybe it’s all there is while traveling.

 No worries, if you happen upon a restaurant that isn’t quite caught up yet with offering vegan options.
 Indeed, restaurants are all in different stages.